5 Best Stress Balls for Anxiety and Nervousness (2020 Review)

 Squeezing a stress ball can aid in rehabilitation in your hand muscles and improve your grip.
 It is best if you squeeze the ball in your palm as tight as possible and then slowly release your grip.
 Do three sets of 10 reps twice a day to regain some strength.

-If you are seeing a doctor or physical therapist for your hand injury, they may suggest that you use your stress ball with both of your arms, or just the one that has been injured.
-Another way people use stress balls to heal from injuries is to put the ball on a table and press your fingers as hard as you can into the ball, holding the position for 10 seconds before releasing.
+If you are seeing a doctor or physical therapist for your hand injury, they may suggest that you use your stress ball with both of your arms or just the one that has been injured.
+Another way people use stress balls to heal from injuries is to put the ball on a table and press your fingers as hard as you can into the ball, holding the position for 10 seconds before releasing it.

 Some doctors even suggest that patients use stress balls for their toes and feet.
 This can be done by putting the ball on the floor and curling your toes into it, then pushing on the stress ball with the balls of your feet.